 SAP and the Indian School of Business (ISB) recently collaborated with each other to augment the social entrepreneurship ecosystem with relevance to national priorities.
 The ISB-SAP initiative, namely ‘Social Enterprise Jumpstart’, will identify five social enterprise startups and provide training, mentorship and access to networks to accelerate their growth.

-SAP’s collaboration with ISB is in tune with its strategy to drive social entrepreneurship through alliance with leading Indian academic institutions.
+SAP’s collaboration with ISB is in tune with its strategy to drive social entrepreneurship through an alliance with leading Indian academic institutions.
 With this initiative, SAP will expand its thought leadership to a much wider segment in the entrepreneurship ecosystem.
-SAP will bring in expertise on go to market, technology trends, customer acquisitions, design thinking methodology among others for social enterprises under this programme.
+SAP will bring in expertise to go to market, technology trends, customer acquisitions, design thinking methodology among others for social enterprises under this programme.
 The best part is the facility is not constrained to the students of the ISB only, others working in the social entrepreneurship space can also get the benefit from the initiative.

-The four month fixed term mentor-driven programme will provide identified startups access to business, academic mentors and subject experts through the Centre for Innovation and Entrepreneurship (CIE) at ISB and SAP.
-Startups will be identified through a nationwide selection process with the involvement of the SAP, ISB and other relevant experts from the startup eco-system.
+The four-month fixed-term mentor-driven programme will provide identified startups access to business, academic mentors and subject experts through the Centre for Innovation and Entrepreneurship (CIE) at ISB and SAP.
+Startups will be identified through a nationwide selection process with the involvement of the SAP, ISB and other relevant experts from the startup ecosystem.

 “Our objective is to create investible and growth-oriented social enterprises that would address unmet social needs and create significant employment opportunities” stated Dilipkumar Khandelwal, Managing Director, SAP Labs India and EVP, Enterprise Cloud Services, SAP SE.
 “We will provide mentorship and connects to technology experts to speed up the growth of the social enterprises,” he further added.